awjohnso/SINC-Logout/README.md

 # SINC-Logout
- Logout scripts for the Computer Labs (SINC Sites)
+## Logout scripts for the Computer Labs (SINC Sites)

-Author: Andrew W. Johnson
+- Author: Andrew W. Johnson
-Date: 2022.01.05.
+- 2022.01.05
-Version: 2.00
+- Version: 2.00
-Organization: Stony Brook University/DoIT
+- Organization: Stony Brook University/DoIT
+---
 In order to get a script to run on logout on macOS we have to run it as a user LaunchAgent.
 The script runs and goes to sleep until it detects one of the following: SIGINT, SIGHUP, SIGTERM, SIGQUIT, SIGABRT.

 Our old Apple SE suggested this approach, beyond that I don't know who developed the original idea.